jaimenj/whats-going-on/readme.txt

 3. Regexes administration.
 4. DoS detection and prevention, DDoS detection and notification.
 5. Countries and continents administration.
-6. Last blocks reasons and times blocked, 2 total blocks, with a total of 2 IPs recorded.
+6. Last blocks reasons and times blocked.
-7. Top 10 of IPs doing 404s, with a total of 15 IPs recorded.
+7. Top 10 of IPs doing 404s.
-8. Top 10 of URLs doing 404s, with a total of 50 IPs recorded.
+8. Top 10 of URLs doing 404s.
 9. Top 10 of IPs visiting.

 == Changelog ==

+= v0.7 =
+* Set default Regexes buttons to protect you from URI and Payload attacks.

 = v0.6 =
 * Securize input and outputs in the backend.